Monochrome photography: Digital black-and-white cameras

 Although digital images captured in color can be modified with a digital black and white process, some specialized cameras photograph natively in black and white with no option for color.

 Black and white digital cameras are often designed without a Bayer filter, avoiding the demosaicing process and meaning that a camera will only capture raw luminance.
 This allows these specialized cameras to capture the full spectrum of available light.

 Some feature films, including Blonde, were shot using specialized digital video equipment designed without a Bayer filter — rather than black and white film — in order to enable longer takes.

 Leica M Monochrom is a digital camera in Leica Camera AG's rangefinder M series, and features a monochrome sensor.
 The camera was announced in May 2012.

 Phase One IQ3 100MP Achromatic is a digital medium format camera with an ISO rating exceeding up to 51,200.
 The camera was released in 2017.

 The Pentax K3 Mark III was released as a monochromatic version in 2023 to high demand.

+The Ricoh GR IV Monochrome was announced October 2025.